A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Applications

 \subsection{Diffusion Curves}

 Diffusion curves offer a sparse representation of smoothly varying colours for an image \cite{Orzan2008} or surface texture \cite{jeschke2009rendering}.
-Obtaining colours over all of $\S$ requires solving the surface Laplace equation with IBCs
+Obtaining colours over all of $\S$ requires solving the Laplace-Beltrami equation with IBCs:

-Laplace's equation~\eqref{eqn:diff-curves} is solved for each colour channel $u^i$ independently with CPM.
+The Laplace-Beltrami equation~\eqref{eqn:diff-curves} is solved for each colour channel $u^i$ independently with CPM.
 The colour vector is composed of all the colour channels, e.g., for RGB colours $\u = [u^1, u^2, u^3]^T$.
 Dirichlet IBCs, $u^i = g^i$ on $\C$, are used to specify the colour values at sparse locations on $\S$.
-These colours spread over all of $\S$ when Laplace's equation is solved.
-Zero-Neumann IBCs can also be used to treat $\C$ as a passive barrier that colours cannot cross.
-Two-sided IBCs along $\C$ are easily handled in our framework, and can even be of mixed Dirichlet-Neumann type (not to be confused with Robin BCs).
+These colours spread over all of $\S$ when the Laplace-Beltrami equation is solved.
+Zero-Neumann IBCs can be used to treat $\C$ as a passive barrier that colours cannot cross.
+Two-sided IBCs along $\C$ are also easily handled, and can even be of mixed Dirichlet-Neumann type (not to be confused with Robin BCs).

-The surface of the Nefertiti\footnote{\href{https://www.cs.cmu.edu/~kmcrane/Projects/ModelRepository/}{https://www.cs.cmu.edu/~kmcrane/Projects/ModelRepository/}} bust is coloured by solving Laplace's equation with CPM and IBCs specified by diffusion curves in Figure~\ref{fig:teaser} (a).
-The surface triangulation is scaled (with fixed aspect ratio) to fit in $[-1,1]^3$ and $\Delta x = 0.00315$ is used.
+The surface of the Nefertiti bust~\cite{Nefertiti-mesh} is coloured by solving the Laplace-Beltrami equation with CPM with $\Delta x = 0.00315$ and IBCs specified by diffusion curves in Figure~\ref{fig:teaser} (a).
 IBC curves are polylines created using the flip geodesics algorithm in \texttt{geometry-central} \cite{geometrycentral}.
 Most curves are two-sided Dirichlet IBCs (white curves, Figure~\ref{fig:teaser} (a) left).
 However, the red and green band on the headdress is created using two-sided red-green Dirichlet IBCs vertically and two-sided Neumann-Dirichlet IBCs horizontally (black curves, Figure~\ref{fig:teaser} (a) left).